shawkyebrahim2514/Quoting-Website/README.md

 - SQLite - SQL database for storing quotes and user data
 - Apollo Server - GraphQL server implementation
 - HTML/CSS - Markup language and stylesheets for web design
+- JSON Web Tokens (JWT) - A secure and compact way to transmit information between parties as a JSON object.